Kid-Friendly Things to Do in San Francisco

 415/345-6800

-Located in The Presidio, and opened in 2009 by Walt Disney’s family, the 40,000-square-foot museum commemorates the life-long accomplishments and legacy of Walt Disney.
-From the very first drawing of Mickey Mouse, to high-tech interactive sound mixing exhibits, visitors will get a true sense of the amazing catalog of work and innovation that came from one of the most iconic figures of our time.
-Temporary exhibitions have celebrated other artists, with Leading Ladies and Femmes Fatales: The Art of Marc Davis and Disney & Dali: Architects of the Imagination.
+Located in The Presidio, the 40,000-square-foot museum commemorates the life-long accomplishments and legacy of Walt Disney.
+Explore the first drawing of Mickey Mouse and Disney’s creativity in high-tech interactive sound mixing exhibits.
+Visitors get a true sense of the amazing work and innovation from one of the most iconic figures of our time.
+Check their calendar for several animation workshops for all ages and temporary exhibitions.

 Fun for the Whole Family